-North Fork Recreational Area is open seasonally 5/15-12/1, including day use area (river access and picnic area).
-Gate will be closed at CC Highway from 12/2 – 5/14– walk in traffic welcome at this time.
+North Fork Recreational Area is open seasonally 5/15-12/1 (no water after 10/15), including day use area (river access and picnic area).
+Gate will be closed at CC Highway from 12/2 – 5/14– walk in traffic welcome at this time for day use only - NO CAMPING ALLOWED during this time.
 Day Use: 6:00 AM - 10:PM Campground-Campers only during 10PM - 6AM Quiet Hours, Check out time: 2:PM

 Rentals & Guides:

-Dawt's Mill/Ozark Mills Carriage Co.; Lost Cabins Resort; Petit's Canoe Rental; North Fork Outfitters; River of Life; Riverside Canoe Rental; Sunburst Ranch Canoe Rental; Twin Bridges Canoe Rental
+Dawt's Mill/Ozark Mills Carriage Co.; Lost Cabins Resort; Petit's Canoe Rental; River of Life; Riverside Canoe Rental; Sunburst Ranch Canoe Rental; Twin Bridges Canoe Rental

 Annual day use parking permits available for $20.00 at the Ava Ranger District.

-Drinking water May 15 through October 15 only.
+Drinking water available May 15 through October 15.
 During temperate months, be prepared for biting insects, poison ivy and high temperatures.
 NO Lifeguards on duty.